DataDog/terraform-provider-datadog/docs/resources/integration_aws_event_bridge.md

 # datadog_integration_aws_event_bridge (Resource)

-Provides a datadog_integration_aws_event_bridge resource.
-This can be used to create and manage Event Sources for each Datadog-integrated AWS account.
+Provides a Datadog - Amazon Web Services integration EventBridge resource.
+This can be used to create and manage Event Sources for each Datadog integrated AWS account.

 ## Example Usage